carloscastellanos/teaching/480/Spring 2025/workshops/workshop5.md

 >[!NOTE]
 > **Workshop Prerequsites**
+- Basic familiarity with AR.js & A-Frame (& HTML, CSS & JS).
 - A text editor (e.g., VS Code).
 - A smartphone or tablet with a modern web browser (e.g., Chrome, Safari).
-- Access to a web server to host files (i.e. Glitch.com, GitHub Pages or your RIT student account)
+- Access to a web server to host files.
+You can use sites like [Glitch.com](https://glitch.com), [GitHub Pages](https://pages.github.com/) or your RIT student account.

 ---